Yaomingshuai/VQ-Font/README.md

 ## Acknowledgements
 Our code is modified based on the [FS-Font](https://github.com/tlc121/FsFont) and [LF-Font](https://github.com/clovaai/lffont).
 ## Bibtex
-@article{yao2023vq,
+@InProceedings{yao2023vq,
-  title={VQ-Font: Few-Shot Font Generation with Structure-Aware Enhancement and Quantization}, author={Yao, Mingshuai and Zhang, Yabo and Lin, Xianhui and Li, Xiaoming and Zuo, Wangmeng}, journal={arXiv preprint arXiv:2308.14018}, year={2023}
+author = {Yao, Mingshuai and Zhang, Yabo and Lin, Xianhui and Li, Xiaoming and Zuo, Wangmeng}, title = {VQ-Font: Few-Shot Font Generation with Structure-Aware Enhancement and Quantization}, booktitle = {AAAI}, year = {2024}
 }